Zams93/Portfolio-one/README.md

 #### Welding Equipment Page

-This page is providing useful links to the user advising what equipment to buy or look in to as a beginner and some of the most recommended and reasonably priced.
+This page provides useful links to the user advising what equipment to buy or look in to as a beginner and some of the most recommended and reasonably priced.
 It briefly explains the need for PPE (personal protective equipment) and the draw backs with certain types of welding.

 #### Sign Up Page